-Applebaums solo, chamber, choral, orchestral, operatic, and electroacoustic work has been performed throughout the United States, Europe, Africa, and Asia with notable performances at the Darmstadt summer sessions, the Bourges Festival in France, ICMC in Beijing and Singapore, Belgiums TRANSIT Festival, Stockholm New Music, Italys Festival Spaziomusica, the Young Nordic Music Festival in Sweden, Sonorities in Belfast, Sonic Circuits in Hong Kong, Amsterdams Great Virtuoso Slugfest, SEAMUS, strictly Ballroom series at Stanford Universitys CCRMA, the Woodstockhausen Festival in Santa Cruz, ISCM, the BONK Festival, the College Music Society, the Southeastern Composers League, the Florida Electro-Acoustic Music Festival, the Northwestern University New Music Marathon, the Digital Arts Concert series at the MidAmerican Center for Contemporary Music, the Kansas City Electronic Music Festival, Piano Spheres, the Time Canvas Festival in Antwerp, the North American Saxophone Alliance, the Minneapolis SPARK Festival, the American Composers Orchestras OrchestraTech, UC Berkeleys CNMAT, Music for People and Thingamajigs Festival in Oakland, the Unyazi Festival in Johannesburg, South Africa, Belgiums TRANSIT Festival, the Kennedy Center in Washington, D.C., at Electronic Music Midwest where he served as the 2002 visiting artist, as featured composer at the 2004 University of Michigan Eclectronica Microfestival, and as featured composer at the 61st Festival of Contemporary Music at Louisiana State University.
+Applebaums solo, chamber, choral, orchestral, operatic, and electroacoustic work has been performed throughout North and South America, Europe, Africa, Australia, and Asia with notable performances at the Darmstadt Sessions, the Bourges Festival in France, ICMC in Beijing and Singapore, Belgiums TRANSIT Festival, Stockholm New Music, Italys Festival Spaziomusica, the Young Nordic Music Festival in Sweden, Sonic Circuits in Hong Kong, the Essl Museum in Austria, Amsterdams Great Virtuoso Slugfest, the American Composers Orchestras OrchestraTech in New York City, the San Francisco Symphonys SoundBox, the Woodstockhausen Festival in Santa Cruz, the BONK Festival, the College Music Society, the Southeastern Composers League, the Florida Electro-Acoustic Music Festival, the Northwestern University New Music Marathon, the Digital Arts Concert Series at the MidAmerican Center for Contemporary Music, the Kansas City Electronic Music Festival, Piano Spheres, the Time Canvas Festival in Antwerp, the North American Saxophone Alliance, the Minneapolis SPARK Festival, Thingamajigs Festival in Oakland, the Unyazi Festival in Johannesburg, South Africa, numerous alphabet soup festivalsSEAMUS, NWEAMO, ISCM, SIGGRAPHand in venues including Carnegie Hall in New York and the Kennedy Center in Washington, D.C.
+His piece Pre-Composition, a meta-musical work, earned the second place emsPrize from Electronic Music Stockholm.

-His music has been played by the Arditti String Quartet, Speculum Musicae, Musica Nova, Zeitgeist, newEar, SONOR, inauthentica, Piano Possible, red fish blue fish percussion ensemble, the Northwestern University Contemporary Music Ensemble, the University of Illinois New Music Ensemble, the NYU New Music Ensemble, the Stanford Symphony Orchestra, the Callithumpian Consort, Skin & Bones, players under the direction of Harvey Sollberger, Mark Menzies, and Dennis Russell Davies, and some of the finest solo artists of our time, including Steven Schick, Irvine Arditti, Gloria Cheng, Craig Hultgren, Helen Bledsoe, Magnus Andersson, and Bertram Turetzky.
-Performances of his chamber music can be heard on his Tzadik CD Catfish and his Innova CDs 56 1/2 ft and Asylum.
-His orchestral works appear on the Innova CD Martian Anthropology, and solo acoustic works appear on the Innova CD Disciplines.
+His music has been played by the Arditti String Quartet, JACK, the Bozzini String Quartet, Speculum Musicae, the Talea Ensemble, Zeitgeist, SONOR, inauthentica, Beta Collide, red fish blue fish percussion ensemble, Ensemble XX.
+Jahrhundert, the Vocal Constructivists, the Northwestern University Contemporary Music Ensemble, the University of Illinois New Music Ensemble, the NYU New Music Ensemble, the Stanford Symphony Orchestra, the Callithumpian Consort, Skin & Bones, Percussion Ensemble Freiburg, the Los Angeles Percussion Quartet, Third Coast Percussion, players under the direction of Harvey Sollberger, Mark Menzies, and Dennis Russell Davies, and some of the finest solo artists of our time, including Steven Schick, Irvine Arditti, Gloria Cheng, Craig Hultgren, Helen Bledsoe, Terry Longshore, Magnus Andersson, Aiyun Huang, Juliet Fraser, Allen Otte, Brian McWhorter, and Bertram Turetzky.
+Performances of his music can be heard on his the Innova, Tzadik, Capstone, Blue Leaf, SEAMUS, New Focus, Champ DAction, and Evergreen labels.

 Since 1990 Applebaum has built electroacoustic instruments out of junk, hardware, and found objects for use as both compositional and improvisational tools.
 This research is described at length in his article for New Music and Aesthetics in the 21st Century.
 His latest instrumentthe Mouseketieris a musical Frankenstein consisting of threaded rods, nails, combs, doorstops, springs, squeaky wheels, ratchets, a toilet tank flotation bulb, and other unlikely objects which are plucked, scratched, bowed, and modified by a battery of live electronics.
 Mousetrap Music, a CD of sound-sculpture improvisations can be heard on the Innova label, as well as the double CD The Bible without God that includes a 2005 collaboration with the Merce Cunningham Dance Company.
 Also on Innova is The Janus ReMixes: Exercises in Auto-Plundering, a CD of eleven electronic works whose source material corresponds exclusively to recordings of the eleven acoustic compositions that constitute his Janus Cycle (1992-1996).
-Hybrid pieces featuring both acoustic and electronic instrumentation can be heard on the 2003 Innova CD Intellectual Property, a recording that also features his piece Pre-Composition that earned the 2005 second place emsPrize from Electronic Music Stockholm.

 At Stanford Applebaum also serves as the founding director of [sic]the Stanford Improvisation Collective.
-Prior to his current appointment, Applebaum taught at UCSD, Mississippi State University, and Carleton College where he served as Dayton-Hudson Visiting Artist.
-He has been invited to give lectures and master classes at various institutions, including Harvard, Princeton, Columbia, Dartmouth, Wesleyan, Oberlin, Duke, the University of Chicago, Northwestern University, Brooklyn College, the Eastman School of Music, the New England Conservatory of Music, the Kansas City Conservatory of Music, Hong Kong University, the JML/Irino Foundation in Tokyo, the Bruckner Conservatory in Linz, Austria, Queens University in Belfast, Ireland, the Universities of Toronto, Michigan, Illinois, North Texas, Oregon, California at San Diego, California at Berkeley, San Francisco State, Bowling Green State University, Lawrence University, DePaul University, the College of Santa Fe, the Janacek Akademie, Czech Republic, and at the San Francisco Commonwealth Club.
+Prior to his current appointment, he taught at UCSD, Mississippi State University, and Carleton College where he served as Dayton-Hudson Visiting Artist.
+He has taught classes in Antwerp, Santiago, Singapore, Melbourne, Paris, Amsterdam, Copenhagen, Stockholm, Oxford, and Finland, and served as master artist at the Atlantic Center for the Arts.
+He has been invited to give lectures and master classes at various institutions, including Harvard, Princeton, Columbia, Dartmouth, Wesleyan, Oberlin, Yale, Duke, Brandeis, Cal Arts, Mills, the University of Chicago, Northwestern, the Eastman School of Music, Cincinnati Conservatory, New England Conservatory, Queensland Conservatorium in Brisbane, Australian National Academy of Music in Melbourne, McGill University in Montreal, Hong Kong University, the JML/Irino Foundation in Tokyo, the Rotterdam Conservatory, the Bruckner Conservatory in Linz, Austria, Oxford University, Queens University in Belfast, Sorbonne University in Paris, the Universities of Toronto, Michigan, Illinois, North Texas, Oregon, Virginia, California at San Diego and Berkeley, Bowling Green State University, the Janacek Akademie, Czech Republic, and at the San Francisco Commonwealth Club.